 | Other Races | 1 |

-Take a look at the following statistics related to the make-up of the foreign languages & linguistics majors at University of Southern California.
+Review the following statistics on the composition of the foreign languages & linguistics majors at University of Southern California.

 | Major | Annual Graduates |